Priscillalala/FreeSkillSaturday/README.md

 # FreeItemFriday
 A content mod powered by IVYL.
 Currently features 3 new items & equipment, 2 new alternate skills, and a new artifact.
-FreeItemFriday was recently rewritten, you can find the old FreeItemFriday built with GrooveSharedUtils [here](https://github.com/Priscillalala/FreeItemFriday).
+FreeItemFriday was recently rewritten; you can find the old FreeItemFriday built with GrooveSharedUtils [here](https://github.com/Priscillalala/FreeItemFriday).

 ## Items
 <table>